 You Have Options for Assault with a Deadly Weapon Charges

 A powerful and exhaustive defense is needed to fight ADW charges.
-Whether it be a pre-trial diversion program or a compelling defense at trial, Seth Morris will relentlessly dismantle the prosecution’s case.
+Whether it be a pre-trial diversion program or a compelling defense at trial, an Oakland assault with a deadly weapon attorney from Morris Law will relentlessly dismantle the prosecution’s case.

 Pre-Trial Diversion Programs May Be Available